vue-echarts

 CSP: style-src or style-src-elem

-💡 Please make sure to read the migration guide for ECharts 5 as well.
+[!NOTE] Please make sure to read the upgrade guide for ECharts 6 as well.

-The following breaking changes are introduced in vue-echarts@6:
+The following breaking changes are introduced in vue-echarts@8:

 Local development